TheCowboyAI/nixos-flashstor/readme.md

   - usb for keyboard
   - usb bootable
   - eMMC bootable
-  - (probably network bootable, we will look into that in a later version)
+  - network bootable, we will look into that in a later version

 So in effect, NixOS, sees this as any other x86 machine.
 We just need to tune it for things like Power Management, Network, Disks, eMMC, etc.